jstodd867/unearthing-other-worlds/README.md

 <img src="https://github.com/jstodd867/unearthing-other-worlds/blob/main/images/curious_cluster_zoom.png">

 It turns out that the overwhelming majority of the detections in this cluster were identified by the Kepler space telescope.
 In fact, in contains all of the detections from the first Kepler mission.
-This mission kept the telescoped fixed on the same area of the galaxy for several years.
+This mission kept the telescope fixed on the same part of the galaxy for several years.
 It was imperative to maintain the same field of view from the telescope for a long duration of time in order to observe any fleeting dips in brightness from host stars as planets transited betweeen the star and the telescope.
 Due to this fixed pointing of the telescope, you can even observe a distinct hashtag or grid pattern between the detections.
 This pattern matches the gridded focal plane array used for the Kepler space telescope, pictured in the next image.

 <p align="center">
 <img src="https://github.com/jstodd867/unearthing-other-worlds/blob/main/images/286257main_07-3348d1-kepler-4x3_226-170.jpeg">